GLD5000/GLD-StripeTemplate/README.md

     }, []);
 ```

-### The fetchProducts function will get an array of products and set the local state to the result:
+### The fetchProducts function gets an array of products and sets the component state to the result:

 ```
     async function fetchProducts() {